TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 A Level 12 65x65 QR code Type 2 (see [Section 2.4](#24-technical-requirements)) has a limited capacity, 287 binary characters for redundancy level M or 203 for redundancy level Q.
 It is therefore essential that the full "deep link" complies with these limits.
-The country specific prefix, `https://tac.gouv.fr?v=0#` in case of France, require 24 characters.
+The country specific prefix, namely `https://tac.gouv.fr?v=0#` in case of France, requires 24 characters.

 The location specific part size depends on: